jackysp/stale-read-demo/README.md

 ## Test Results

-The following picture shows the test results when a network block is injected on 10.148.0.17 for different durations:
+The following picture shows the test results when a network block is injected on 10.148.0.17 for different durations with `-staleness=-600`:

 ![Network Block Test Results](QPS.png)